GabeItchy/Schooliosis/English/English Oral Persuasive Technique.md

 - Inclusive [Language connecting to the audience]
 - Repetition [Use certain phrases that link back to the original idea]
 - Research [Factual Information]

+- Addressing the Audience
+- Get the audience to think
+- Personal Anecdotes
+- Statistics